jtkovacs/jtkovacs.github.io/REFS/project-management.md

 ## Current state, future state analysis

-See [notes on system, process, and interface modeling techniques](modeling.html) that are used to characterize the current and desired future states of the system.
+See [notes on system, process, and interface modeling techniques](modeling.html) that are used to characterize the current and desired future states of the system, including (per Dennis et al., 2012):

+- functional models
+- structural models
+- behavioral models

 ## Choosing software